Arfin2me/sql-powershell-container/README.md

 - **PowerShell 7** pre-installed
 - **dbatools** and **SqlServer** PowerShell modules
 - Automatically connects to the SQL instance using credentials from `.env`
+- Connection object available as `$SqlInstance` for dbatools commands

 ## Setup & Usage